 Other price risk arises when the fair value of equity funds changes due to a decrease in a stock market index or other risk variables.
-The endowment investments include \$1,468 in funds with underlying equity investments (2016 - \$1,637).
-Included in these funds are \$1,468 (2016 - \$1,637) in alternative allocations that have a low correlation to the stock market index and equities in general.
-In addition, these alternative allocations serve to reduce the price risk and volatility associated with the other funds.
+The endowment investments include \$1,897 in funds with underlying equity investments (2017 - \$1,468).
+Included in these funds are \$1,457 (2017 - \$1,468) in alternative allocations that have a low correlation to the stock market index and equities in general.
+In addition, \$431 (2017 - nil) of the endowment's total investments are allocated to alternative strategies and assets without underlying equity positions such as real estate, infrastructure, insurance and commodity strategies.
+These alternative allocations serve to reduce the price risk and volatility associated with the other funds and the global markets.

 The sensitivity of the endowment investment is calculated using a 5% decrease in the market prices.
 The sensitivity rate is determined using the standard deviation for the total fund as determined by the investment and portfolio managers.
-At March 31, 2017, if market prices had a 5% decrease with all other variables held constant, the decrease in remeasurement gains and losses for the year would have been \$111 due to the decrease in the fair value of financial assets (2016 - \$32).
+At March 31, 2018, if market prices had a 5% decrease with all other variables held constant, the decrease in remeasurement gains and losses for the year would have been \$40 due to the decrease in the fair value of financial assets (2017 - \$111).